cogdog/ds106bank/README.md

 ### Setting Up Pages
-Three Wordpress pages will be created on theme activation, to create the main index of all things, another to house the form for adding a new thing, and a third for users to add an example of a response to a thing.
+A few Wordpress pages should be created on theme activation, to create the main index of all things, another to house the form for adding a new thing,one  for users to add an example of a response or a tutorial to a thing, and yet one more to set up a help system.

+If the pages are *not* created for you on theme activation...

 1. Create a new page for a  **Main Menu** This generates the index of all types of things; they will be listed in the  order specified by your theme options.
 The title and content of the page (which you edit) is displayed above a grid of types of things.
 To enable the functionality, set the page template to **Assignment Menu** If you wish this page to be the front of the site, use the **Wordpress Reading Settings** to set the Front Page as a static page (if you plan to use the blog, create a blank page that you can use for a Posts page).